particle-iot/docs/src/content/getting-started/products/introduction-to-products.md

 Once you move beyond self-service to an enterprise plan, you get features such as:

-- Enterprise tiers include a maximum number of devices, Data Operations, storage, and cellular data
+- Enterprise plans include a maximum number of devices, Data Operations, storage, and cellular data
 - Data Operations and cellular data are pooled across all devices annually
-- Discounts for higher Enterprise tier commitments
+- Discounts for higher Enterprise plan commitments
 - Service Level Agreements (SLA)
 - Dedicated support
 - [Contact sales](https://particle.io/sales/) for more information